Silverwood Theme Park version 5.0

 Tags: Attractions Planning Scarywood

-For 2023, Scarywood will feature 4 haunted attractions, 10 scare zones, and 2 shows.
+For 2024, Scarywood will feature 5 haunted attractions, 10 scare zones, and 1 shows.
 Several rides are also open, including Timber Terror which runs backwards during the month of October.
 In this post, we give you our ratings for each of these attractions.
+(Updated September 8, 2024)

-With all of this, 2023 will feature slightly fewer attractions as compared with last year.
+With all of this, 2024 will feature the same number of attractions as compared with last year, having swapped one show for a new maze.
 Although it may seem like a lot to squeeze into one night, we still think it’s very doable.
-The one major change is the loss of Total Darkness, which has been part of Scarywood for many years.
-We’re not too disappointed to see this one off the roster, as it was always our least favorite haunt.
+The one major change appears to be the removal of the Hellbilly’s show, in favor of the new maze called “The Swine”.
+We’re not too disappointed to see Hellbilly’s off the roster, as it wasn’t exactly our cup of tea.
+Sure, it had a few moments, and it was nice to see the park attempting to add more entertainment to the mix, but we are much happier to see a new haunted maze added in its place.

 We are not rating the “regular” rides that are, for all intents and purposes, operating as they would any other day of the year.
-If you’re interested in our take on those, check out our 2023 Silverwood Attractions Guide.
+If you’re interested in our take on those, check out our 2024 Silverwood Attractions Guide.

 Haunts and Attractions

-Chuckles’ 3D Sideshow – 8/10 – Returning from its debut last year, this haunted attraction features – you guessed it – 3D effects and clowns.
+Chuckles’ 3D Sideshow – 8/10 – Returning from for its third year, this haunted attraction features – you guessed it – 3D effects and clowns.
 Housed in a permanent structure behind Aftershock, this maze contains several elements from the former 3Dementia, and Dr. Delirium.
 The 3D effects continue to improve each year, and the vibe of this particular haunt is always a lot of fun, and very different from the rest of the park.

 Timber Terror Backwards – 10/10 – Being coaster geeks, this is actually our favorite part of Scarywood, and that should come as no surprise to all of you!
 Timber Terror is a fantastic ride to begin with, so the added thrill of riding backwards just pushes its excellence that much further.
 Even if you don’t like Halloween stuff, we recommend going to Scarywood at least once just to ride this coaster backwards.
 Our suggestion: hit this up first thing, as the line can get long very quickly.